Indiana State University is an approved veterans benefits institution—and is prepared to offer students the support needed

 - Applying for benefits: For information and assistance with applying for federal and state veterans educational

 benefits programs, visit benefits programs.

-- Verifying enrollment: In order to receive veterans educational benefits, students must verify enrollment with the
+- Certifying enrollment: In order to receive veterans educational benefits, students must certify enrollment with the

 University and with Veterans Affairs (if required) on a regular basis.
-For instructions, visit enrollment verification.
+For instructions, visit enrollment certification.

-- Reporting a change in major/program: Failure to report a change in major/program or to verify enrollment may result in delay or loss of payment of educational
+- Reporting a change in major/program: Failure to report a change in major/program or to certify enrollment may result in delay or loss of payment of educational

 - Montgomery GI Bill®, Post-9/11 GI Bill®, Montgomery GI Bill®—Selected Reserve, REAP, and Survivors' and Dependents' Educational Assistance Program students who change majors/programs must contact the Office of